“It’s really humming along.” Asher remarked, turning away from his headline-laden screen.

 “I wouldn’t be too envious, you do have an international monopoly on violence.”
 Asher said.

-“And what exactly am I going to do with this monopoly on violence?
+“And what exactly am I going to do with violence?
 You know I’m a pacifist.”

 “Yes, I understand your stance,” Asher continued, “but we have a chance to accomplish everything we’ve ever dreamed…”